gnosischain/documentation/docs/node/get-started/README.md

 ### 💧 Liquid Staking

 Liquid staking providers allow anyone to stake without running the infrastructure themselves.
-Liquid staking has arrived on the GBC with [Stakewise](https://app.stakewise.io).
-Connect your wallet to the GC to start staking __ today!
+Liquid staking can be done on the GBC with [Stakewise](https://app.stakewise.io).
+Connect your wallet to the GC to start staking.
 [Instructions here](https://stakewise.medium.com/stakewise-liquid-staking-now-on-gnosis-beacon-chain-b732d81480b9).

 :::note
 :bulb:Want to learn the basics about validating on the beacon chain?
 [This is a good first article to start](https://medium.com/alethio/ethereum-2-a-validators-journey-through-the-beacon-chain-843f70aaab2e) (covers the Ethereum Beacon Chain, but processes are similar on GBC only faster: 5 sec blocks and 16 slots per epoch).